See Hidden Washington Forest Straight from Harry Potter Books

 What is the Forbidden Forest from Harry Potter?

 There are lots of beautiful places in Washington State, but none are as unique as this ancient forest.
 It looks and feels just like the Forbidden Forest in Harry Potter.
-If you haven't read the books or seen the movies, you probably don't know what the Forbidden Forest is.
+If you haven't read the books or seen the movies, you probably don't know what the Forbidden Forest is, so let me explain.

 The Forbidden Forest was located just off the school grounds and was filled with dangerous creatures in the Harry Potter world.
 They called it the Forbidden Forest because the Hogwarts students were never allowed to go there unless brought by school staff.
 Lots of Harry's adventures happened around or in the Forbidden Forest.